cardboardcode/cardboardcode.github.io/_posts/2024-03-06-docker-centre-workflow.md

 xhost -local:docker
 ```

+TODO:
+[ ] Explore alternative approach to X11-forwarding like `Xpra`, `VNC` or other web-based user interfaces.

 ## **Clean-Up**

 This section covers how to remove Docker containers/images.
 Create the following `.bash` file and run them.